LYMPH trial - Treatment of lymphedema after breast cancer therapy

 Study centers

-5 Swiss centers and 8 international centers
+5 Swiss centres and 8 international centres in Europe, Canada, USA, Brazil

 Number of planned study participants